Vidyo/helloworld-vidyo.io-android/README.md

 ## Acquire .jar and .so Files
 1. Download the latest Vidyo.io Android SDK package: https://static.vidyo.io/latest/package/VidyoClient-AndroidSDK.zip
 2. Copy all files located at VidyoClient-AndroidSDK/lib/android to the VidyoIODemo/app/libs directory.

+> Note: VidyoClient SDK version 4.1.18.8 or greater is required.
+> The version of the SDK that you are acquiring is highlighted in the blue box here: https://developer.vidyo.io/documentation/latest

 ## Build and Run Application
 1. In Android Studio, use Import project to open and import the Android project for the app: VidyoIODemo